 If you’re planning a special trip then the extras make Suite Class is great option – and The Retreat is a really beautiful space to spend time in.
 With people forgoing travel during the pandemic I can see there being lots of demand for extra-special experiences.

 Celebrity Apex’s spaces and facilities

-As a big fan of Celebrity’s Solstice Class ships, I did worry I’d miss some of my favourite spaces on board, like the Sky Bar and Library, but there are plenty of new ones to replace them.
-Instead of a central foyer running all the way through the ship, Apex’s public spaces are concentrated on decks 3–5 and 14–16, with other decks primarily used for accommodation.
+As a fan of Celebrity’s Solstice Class ships, I did worry I’d miss some of my favourite spaces on board, like the Sky Bar and Library, but there are plenty of new ones to replace them.
+Instead of a central foyer running through the ship, Apex’s public spaces are concentrated on decks 3–5 and 14–16, with other decks primarily used for accommodation.

 At the bottom of the ship is the three-storey Grand Plaza, with the Martini Bar and a space for music and events like the brilliant Silent Disco, beneath a stunning chandelier.
 The theatre also stretches over three floors, with nightly shows like Rockumentary featuring rock n’ roll classics and jaw-dropping aerialists in Crystallise.
-There’s also The Club, used for smaller shows like the circus-inspired Caravan as well as karaoke and dancing.
+There’s also The Club, used for smaller shows like the circus-inspired Caravan, karaoke and dancing.

 A new addition for the Edge Class ships is Eden – a combination bar, lounge, restaurant and performance space over three floors at the back of the ship.
 It’s got a real jungle feel with giant vegetation and shades of green, and there’s a spiral walkway running around the edge with lots of tucked away seating areas where you can curl up with a book.